Thupten Jinpa teaches us two great practices to start and end every day.

 When this happens, it’s important not to beat ourselves with negative judgment and self-criticism.
 We simply acknowledge the difference and resolve to try again the next day.
 This awareness itself will help us be more attentive the next day, opening opportunities to bring our everyday thoughts and actions into closer alignment with our goals.

-This is adapted from Thupten Jinpa’s new book, A Fearless Heart: How the Courage to Be Compassionate Can Transform Our Lives, with permission from Hudson Street Press.
+Adapted from Thupten Jinpa’s book, A Fearless Heart: How the Courage to Be Compassionate Can Transform Our Lives, with permission from Hudson Street Press.